 Infusing with Quality Drinking Water

 With fresh fruit ingredients, infused water can act as your new drink of choice.
 But remember, the most important ingredient in these fruit infused water recipes is clean and pure water.
-Contact your local Culligan Man to test your drinking water and make sure it’s of high quality.
+Contact your local Culligan water experts to test your drinking water and make sure it’s of high quality.
 Then you can start whipping up these nutrition-packed, easy-to-make flavored water recipes in no time.